A “Rub” is a catch-all phrase for any spice mixture we rub onto meat before we grill or smoke, to enhance the flavor.

 Best Rubs for Beef

-Typically, you won’t find much sugar in rubs for beef.
-Purists say you should only use salt and pepper, “Dalmatian rub,” on beef.
+Typically, you won’t find much sugar in the best BBQ rubs for beef.
+In fact purists say you should only use salt and pepper, “Dalmatian rub,” on beef.

 Those two are the primary ingredients for most beef rubs along with other traditional flavorings like garlic, onion, and paprika.
 These are three quality rubs that work well for any beef you’re cooking.